Skip to main content

 *We know how busy you are, and will send you a text reminder before the event start time!

-The Colorado Department of Education is proud to sponsor the 3rd Annual Distinguished Speakers Series – and bring you some of the nation’s leading education voices who will address the state’s most critical and important issues – all in the comfort of your own classroom, office, or living room.
-This series is brought to you through funding from the 1801 Healthy Schools Grant and the Office of Standards and Instructional Support.
-For more information contact Michelle Malvey at malvey_m@cde.state.co.us. *
+The Colorado Department of Education is proud to sponsor the 4th Annual Distinguished Speakers Series – and bring you some of the nation’s leading education voices who will address the state’s most critical and important issues around the Landscape of Wellbeing and Belonging – all in the comfort of your own classroom, office, or living room.
+This series is brought to you through funding from the State and Local Fiscal Recovery Funds (SLFR) which is managed in the Health Education Services Office.

 We look forward to seeing you!